2009–10 Liverpool F.C. season

 The 2009–10 season was Liverpool's 118th season since their foundation, and their 48th consecutive year in the top flight.
-They were sponsored for an eighteenth season by Carlsberg, but this association would end at the end of the year.
-Rafael Benítez was the club's manager, this being his sixth season in charge.
-His association with the club would also end at the end of the year, however.
+They were sponsored for an eighteenth and final season by Carlsberg.
+Rafael Benítez was the club's manager, this being his sixth and final season in charge.

 Having finished second in the previous league campaign, Liverpool qualified automatically for the 2009–10 UEFA Champions League group stage for the first time since the 2002–03 season.
 This season Liverpool made major moves in the transfer market, selling players such as Xabi Alonso and the ageing Sami Hyypiä, while signing Alberto Aquilani from Roma and Glen Johnson from Portsmouth.

 After a season of poor results and inconsistent play, as well as injuries to main striker Fernando Torres, Liverpool finished 7th in the Premier League, their lowest finish in 11 years, and failed to progress beyond round 4 of either domestic cup.
 They were eliminated from the League Cup at the hands of Arsenal in the Fourth round in a 2–1 defeat at the Emirates Stadium on 26 October.
 They were then knocked out of the FA Cup on 13 January.
 After a 1–1 draw with Championship team Reading at the Madejski Stadium in the Third round, Liverpool lost the replay at Anfield 2–1 after extra time.

 In addition to a poor domestic campaign, Liverpool failed to qualify for the knockout stage of the UEFA Champions League, finishing third in their group and entering the UEFA Europa League Round of 32; Liverpool were knocked out in the semi-finals by eventual winners Atlético Madrid.
 They lost the first leg at the Vicente Calderón Stadium 1–0, and despite forcing extra time in the second leg, and then going on to win 2–1, they were eliminated on the away goals rule.

 A week after the end of the Premier League season, Liverpool announced they had terminated Rafael Benítez's contract by mutual consent.